 Gangtey Valley is a wonderful surprise against Bhutan’s steep hillsides.
 Set at the Black Mountain National Park periphery, Gangtey Valley provides an unusual flat, wide and tree-less space, making the trek amidst a luscious forest all worth it.

 Also located in the area is a village called Phobjikha which is also known as the home of black-necked cranes escaping the harsh Tibetan winters.
 The valley also features a small village, a monastery, and two beautiful flowing rivers.

 3. Dochula Pass

-Situated high on the mountains on the road between Thimpu and Pinukha are 108 chortens commissioned by the Queen Mother Ashi Dorji Wangmo Wangchuk and were established in 2003.
+Situated high on the mountains on the road between Thimpu and Punakha are 108 chortens commissioned by the Queen Mother Ashi Dorji Wangmo Wangchuk and were established in 2003.

-Dochula Pass is a popular destination for tourists and locals alike, providing a spectacular 360-degree view of the snow-capped Himalayan ranges.
+Dochula Pass is a popular destination for tourists and locals, providing a spectacular 360-degree view of the snow-capped Himalayan ranges.
 This view forms a majestic backdrop to the tranquility of the 108 chortens on the mountain pass.

 It is also an important religious landmark as the temple Druk Wangyal Lhakhang is also located atop the pass.
 The structures of this temple showcase a fine blend of history and mythology that tells a story of a supreme warrior figure.

 The monastery has its own character –namely by the numerous penis figures that adorn the place.
-It is believed that these symbols represent the maverick Bhutanese saint Lam Drukpa Kuenley who conquered the demons with the aid of his penis, also commonly referred in Bhutanese literature as the “magic thunderbolt of wisdom.”
+It is believed that these symbols represent the maverick Bhutanese saint Lam Drukpa Kuenley who conquered the demons with the aid of his penis.
+The saint is also commonly referred in Bhutanese literature as the “magic thunderbolt of wisdom.”

 It is customary for women entering the monastery to be hit lightly by a bow and arrow; a bone phallus and ivory wood in the head by the presiding lama.